nickchu8/CS163-Projects-2024Fall/_posts/2024-12-13-team17-Super-resolution.md

 SwinIR is structured into three key components:

 Shallow Feature Extraction, where a single 3×3 convolutional layer maps the input image into a higher-dimensional feature space.
 This module focuses on preserving low-frequency image details, crucial for reconstructing stable and visually consistent images.
 This is followed by Deep Feature Extraction, which is built out of Residual Swin Transformer Blocks (RSTBs).
 Each RSTB contains multiple Swin Transformer Layers (STLs) for capturing local attention within non-overlapping image patches.
 The STLs use a shifted window partitioning mechanism to alternate between local and cross-window interactions, enabling long-range dependency modeling without introducing border artifacts.
 After each sequence of STLs, a convolutional layer is applied for feature enhancement, followed by a residual connection to aggregate features efficiently.
 The output of the RSTB integrates both spatially invariant convolutional features and spatially varying self-attention features, ensuring better restoration accuracy.
 Lastly, a High-Quality Image Reconstruction layer fuses shallow and deep features through a long skip connection to reconstruct the high-resolution image.
-Sub-pixel convolution layers to upscale the features.
+Sub-pixel convolution layers to upscale the features [3].

 ![](/assets/images/UCLAdeepvision/SwinIR_Architecture.png)